PVirie/thinking/README.md

 # Thinking model

-An implementation of heuristically uncertainty minimization along networks (HUMN).
+An implementation of Hierarchical Unified Model for Actionable INterpretation.

 | Version | Model                                   | Description                                                                                          |
 | ------- | --------------------------------------- | ---------------------------------------------------------------------------------------------------- |